co1ncidence/hugo-theme-nuance/README.md

 This is meant to be an extremely minimal blog theme, with only what you really need for a blog and no extra bloat.
 There really isn't many special features, just clean and efficient CSS throughout.
 The theme also uses only a single custom font, it is currently hosted on Google fonts but I will make it native as soon as I can.
 There is also some nice animations on links with the ones on text, title, and nav elements all having their own unique effects.
 I've also made the code blocks and tables stand out a bit more as a nice touch

+> Note: this site looks like absolute dogshit if it's width is less than 800px, so expect the experience on mobile devices to erm, not be so optimal.
+I will try and fix this as soon as I can.

 ## Installation
 First, clone this repository into your `themes/` folder from the root of your Hugo site:
 ```sh